Mather-Sophi/sophi-for-wordpress/README.md

 ## Documentation

-Sophi for WordPress has an in-depth documentation site that details the available actions and filters found within the plugin.
+Sophi for WordPress has an in-depth documentation site that details the available actions and filters found within the plugin, as well as some helpful tutorials on how to use those hooks.
 [Visit the developer docs ☞](https://globeandmail.github.io/sophi-for-wordpress/)

 ## Debugging